Learn How To Report Spoofed Robocalls

 The utility provider scam

-• Robocaller requests instant payment of overdue bills
+• Robocaller requests payment of overdue bills

 • Threatens to discontinue the service if you don’t provide your financial details over the phone